inaz2/twitter-etk/README.md

 This script runs without MongoDB.

+## streamwatcher.py

+streamwatcher.py is a script to watch filtered stream by using Streaming API.
+This script runs without MongoDB.

 ## mongologger.py

 mongologger.py is a script to collect tweets and analyze them by using Streaming API.